 In House Bill 1116, 2016 N.H.
 Laws Chapter 31 (HB 1116), the legislature directed the Commission to develop a new alternative net metering tariff or tariffs, specified factors that the Commission must consider in developing those tariffs, and required the Commission to initially approve or adopt a tariff within a ten-month period.
 See RSA 362-A:9, XVI-XVII.
 Pursuant to that delegation, the Commission issued an Order of Notice on May 19, 2016, opening this proceeding.
-The Order of Notice directed that the electric distribution utilities regulated by the Commission would be mandatory parties.1 The next day, the Office of the Consumer Advocate (OCA) filed a notice of its intent to participate in the docket pursuant to RSA 363:28.
+The Order of Notice directed that the electric distribution utilities regulated by the Commission would be mandatory parties.
+The next day, the Office of the Consumer Advocate (OCA) filed a notice of its intent to participate in the docket pursuant to RSA 363:28.
 Numerous persons stated their varied interests in participating in the proceeding and were granted intervention.
-Following a prehearing conference and technical sessions, the Commission would meet the legislature's ten-month timeline.
+Following a prehearing conference and technical sessions, the Commission adopted an expedited procedural schedule designed to ensure that the Commission would meet the legislature's ten-month timeline.
 That schedule was amended several times to allow the participants adequate time to prepare their testimony and to conduct necessary discovery.
 Many parties filed direct and/or rebuttal testimony.